alifirhas/cmdk-revision/src/503-519/515-Future-fragments.md

 "That's absolutely, she wiped out all the demons in the entire Sanctuary!"
 Mephisto said with certainty "So it's hard to guarantee that after her return this time, she will also take action against demons like us.
 You know, this Women don't have any concept of race!"

 "After all this, I should leave too!
-Young Demon King Osiris, my brother and I will regain our strength soon, and then we will fight side by side with you to completely destroy the high heaven and kill this place.
+Young Demon King Osiris, my brother and I will regain our strength soon, and then we will fight side by side with you to completely destroy the High Heaven and kill this place.
 All angels!
 The eternal battle of this world will finally end in your hands, and I guarantee that your bravery will be sung throughout the abyss world..."

 As he spoke, Mephisto's figure slowly sank down, and finally completely disappeared in the hall.